DundeeCityCouncil/OpenData/recycling/README.md

 # Bin and Recycling Container Schedules

-Dundee City City Council continues to introduce [kerbside recycling on a phased approach](http://www.dundeecity.gov.uk/recyclefordundee/).
+Dundee City Council continues to introduce [kerbside recycling on a phased approach](http://www.dundeecity.gov.uk/recyclefordundee/).

 Our database for managing bins and routes does not yet hold the full details of the schedules at a household level as this is managed through a separate process.